babel/babel-polyfills/README.md

 # Babel Polyfills

+A set of Babel plugins that enable injecting different polyfills with different strategies in your compiled code.
+Additionally, this reporitory contains a package that helps creating providers for any other polyfill.

 > ⚠️ These packages are **highly experimental** and they have not been tested in production applications yet.
 Also, we are still working ond wiring some missing polyfills.

 > ℹ️ This repository implements what was initially proposed at [babel/babel#10008](https://github.com/babel/babel/issues/10008).